 Physical Activity - KINE 1238 - 2 hours

-Science (must be lab science) - 8 hours
+Science (PHYS 1401 and four additional hours of lab science) - 8 hours

 Mathematics - 6 hours